 "I must now inform you of what we are at present enduring, and I wish you to put those few lines into a newspaper.
 We are treated rascally, and we have now been three months without receiving one farthing of pay.
-We applied for some payment, when we were offered is. per man.
+We applied for some payment, when we were offered 1s. per man.
 Now I leave you to guess how far it would go when I tell you the price of provisions at Balaklava, a distance of four miles.
 Tea, 4s. per lb.; sugar, 1s. ditto; cheese, 1s.
 6d. ditto; potatoes, 1s. for a dozen, small size; butter, 3s. per lb.
-Now we can only get 3lb. of biscuit, 1lb. pork, or beef, 1oz. of coffee, burnt by ourselves like cinders, 2oz. of sugar, and no wood or fuel to cook with.
+Now we can only get 31b. of biscuit, 11b. pork, or beef, 10z. of coffee, burnt by ourselves like cinders, joz. of sugar, and no wood or fuel to cook with.
 Now, is not a shilling a grand treat?
 Our commanders say that if we got more we should only get drunk.
 Another thing I must say, we could go over to the French encampment, pay 5s. for one pint of rakee, or what they call rum.
 We are dropping down on our journeys to and from the entrenchments merely for want of provisions.
 We have not time to wash our faces, for as soon as we get to camp from the trenches, it may be at night, about 9 P.M., we are tired and fatigued, and get a glass of grog, we then lay down in our wet clothes, and remain until about 4 A.M., and start for the trenches or picket.
 Our pork or beef is sent to us, and you might put it into your eye and see no worse.
 Now we applied for 10s. per man to purchase some tea, sugar, cheese, &c., and they could give us no more than 1s., a nice thing for a fighting soldier.
 We are now infested with vermin, half or nearly wholly starved for want of provisions, and only sometimes we get our allowance of grog.
 I think our commissariat department is not looked sharp enough after.
 I only wish I had the management of those gentlemen; I think if I had we could have plenty of rations.
 I have now given you a short description of our well-equipped army that left the shores of Britain to fight for our Queen and country's rights.
-We were to have porter and preserved potatoes, but where are they gone to?
-I had two pints of porter and half a pound of potatoes in Turkey.
+We were to have porter and preserved potatocs, but where are they gone to? had two pints of porter and half a pound of potatoes in Turkey.
 I relished them well.
 Now I leave you to guess whether I am fit to eat another half pound of potatoes.
 I have now had wet feet this last fortnight.
 Our men are seized with cramp, taken to the hospital, die in less than twelve hours, are buried in their blankets, and no more about them.
 Everything is gloomy in appearance.
 There is no likelihood of Sebastopol surrendering."

-A personal narrative of Inkerman, from a gallant Riffe, is interesting.
-The writer bears, as do many others, strong testimony to the affection entertained by the English soldiers for our allies:-
+A personal narrative of Inkerman, from a gallant main are like spectres.
+The work in the trenches, espe-cially in the rainy, cold, and tempestuous weather that others, strong testimony to the affection entertained by the English soldiers for our allies:-